Table of Contents

 You can use the links below to order good quality products online:

 You can get a nice big pot of water boiling in the mean time.
-In a bowl crack one egg per person
+Salt after it come to a boil so that the water tastes like broth.
+(More on that later).

 grate 50% parmigiano regiano, and 50% pecorino romano and add it to the eggs.
 Save a little cheese mixture for plating.
 Add pepper to taste – more pepper is more authentic.
 Mix this up and add cheese as necessary to make it a good consistency (you want it to be wet and thick).